20steps/autotables-bundle/README.md

 #### ts_auto_table_stylesheets

 The needed stylesheets of the bundle are included with the Twig function *ts_auto_table_stylesheets*.
+The stylesheets of the selected frontend framework may be included here, if the corresponding option is set to true: *includeJqueryUi* resp.
+*includeBootstrap3*.

 #### ts_auto_table_options